sgissinger/eleventy-plugin-i18n-gettext/README.md

 ### `tokenFilePatterns`
 Type: `string[]` | Default: `['src/**/*.njk', 'src/**/*.js']`

-Glob patterns used to know which files to search for translation keys.
+Glob patterns used to know which code source files to search for translation keys.

 It's relative to the Node process current working directory, usually the directory where is located `package.json` and from where `npm run` commands are executed.